{ Mario Zechner }

 For extra safety, a schottky diode is placed after 5V_USB, just in case power from VBAT or some capacitor manages to sneak through for some reason.

 C9 is a decoupling capacitor suggested by the TPS3839 datasheet.
 That is an ultra low power supply voltage monitor.
 If the voltage drops below 3.08V, it pulls its RESET pin low.
 That reset pin is connected to the EN pin of the low drop out voltage regulator to its right.
 If it is low, the voltage regulator is disabled, cutting off power to the system, thereby not draining the battery further.
-This is likely not strictly necessary, as the ESP32-S3 and other connected ICs will brown out way before the battery is drained below 3.08V.
+This is likely not strictly necessary, as the ESP32-S3 and other connected ICs will brown out well before the battery drains below 3.08V.
 But it's a good safety net.

 The low drop out voltage regulator is a LD56100.
 It can provide 1A of current with a dropout voltage of only 120mV.
 The audio player draws no more than 60mA even with the speaker at max volume.
 That results in an even lower dropout voltage, which means we can make good use of most of the battery capacity.